Blacksilver42/OpenProp/README.md

 # OpenProp

-An openscad project to make a generic propeller that handeles everyone's use cases.
+An openscad project to make a generic, easy-to-make-not-generic propellor that you can 3D print.

+OpenSCAD can be aquired at openscad.org

 By Connor King and Lawrence King.